 \end{itemize}

 \end{theo}

 \begin{proof} By Lemma \ref{isogeom-isoarit-lemma}, part (i) implies part (ii).
-Notice that $\varphi$ and $\psi$ are always injective, thus to prove part (i) it is enough to prove that if $\varphi$ is surjective, even $\psi$ is so.
-Suppose that $\varphi$ is surjective, we want to apply \cite[Lemma 1.6] {AE} to prove that $\psi$ is surjective.
-Indeed, the morphism $\psi$ satisfies the hypothesis $(\star)$ of the lemma by Theorem~\ref{rank-1-finite-order:t}.
-Thus we are reduced to show that $f^*:\langle \calF \rangle \to \langle f^* \calF \rangle $ is fully faithful.
+Note that $\varphi$ and $\psi$ are always injective, thus to prove part (i) it is enough to prove that if $\varphi$ is surjective, the same is true for $\psi$.
+Suppose that $\varphi$ is surjective, we want to apply \cite[Lemma 1.6] {AE} to prove that $\psi$ is surjective as well.
+Since, by Theorem~\ref{rank-1-finite-order:t}, the functor $f^*:\langle \calF \rangle \to \langle f^* \calF \rangle$ satisfies the hypothesis $(\star)$ of the lemma, it remains to show that it is also fully faithful.

 A functor of Tannakian categories commuting with fibre functors is always faithful.
-Hence it is enough to prove that $f^*$ preserves the dimensions of the Hom-sets, or equivalently that for every $\calG\in \langle \calF \rangle$ we have
+Therefore, it is enough to prove that $f^*$ preserves the dimensions of the Hom-sets, or equivalently that for every $\calG\in \langle \calF \rangle$ we have

 where we denote by $h^0$ the dimension of the space of global sections of geometric coefficient objects.